signmotion/thematic_names/README.md

 5. Names does not contain double spaces.

 6. Any new word in name starts with capital letter.
+Exclude words: ['a', 'and', 'by', 'in', 'of', 'on', 'or'].

 7. Names contains only accepted abc in language.